 As required by section 710(c), on July 10, 2020, the Acting Register advised Congress that the Office would extend these adjustments for a cumulative total of longer than 120 days in light of the ongoing disruptions to the copyright system caused by the national emergency.
-On November 9, 2020, I advised Congress that the Office would implement a further extension and would inform Congress if it found a continuing need for any of these modifications following an additional 120 days.
-For the reasons discussed below, the Office has determined that the disruptions to the copyright system remain in effect, and therefore I am extending the timing adjustments for an additional sixty days, through May 10, 2021.
-The Office will consider whether there is a need for a further sixty-day extension at that time.
+On November 9, 2020, and again on March 9, 2021, I advised Congress that the Office would implement further extensions and would inform Congress if it found a continuing need for any of these modifications following an additional 120 days.
+For the reasons discussed below, the Office has determined that the disruptions to the copyright system remain in effect, and therefore I am extending the timing adjustments for an